The GPi is an all-in-one unit that emulates retro video games on the tiny $10 Raspberry Pi Zero computer using the free RetroPie software library.

 The unit features a DC barrel to USB cable that will power the unit without batteries.
 You can connect this to any 5V power source -- such as your computer's USB port, an AC adapter, or even a portable power bank.

-It remains to be seen how well the unit will handle the power switch.
+The unit handles safe system starts and shutdowns nicely with the help of some custom shutdown scripts.
 A Raspberry Pi power button generally requires a software component to send a safe shutdown signal to the Pi.

 At 135x81x32mm, the Retroflag GPi Case is slightly smaller than the Original Game Boy (DMG-01) — but is otherwise a faithful recreation.